kmiller68/JetStream/sqlite3/README.md

 ## Running in JS shells

-The SQLite developers only maintain compatibility of the Wasm build for running inside browsers, so `shell-runner.js` contains some polyfills and dirty hacks to make it run in `d8`/`jshell`/`jsc` as well.
+The SQLite developers only maintain compatibility of the Wasm build for running inside browsers, so `shell-runner.js` contains some polyfills and hacks to run it JavaScript shells (such as `d8` (V8), `js` (SpiderMonkey), and `jsc` (JavaScriptCore)).
-Ideally it should run just via `$shell shell-runner.js` from the current directory.
+Ideally, it should run just via `$shell shell-runner.js` from the current directory.

 Note that because there is no OPFS (Origin Private File System) available in some shells, this uses an in-memory file system that might run slower compared to browsers.